tkotani/test/README.md

    For paralellized calculations,
    we can use lmf-MPIK and mpi version of hvccfp0,hx0fp0_sc,hsfp0_sc.
    (although we still have so much room to improve it).
+   The PMT allows us to perform
+   the QSGW calculations virtually automatically (10.7566/JPSJ.83.094711).

 3. Wannier function generator and effective model generator (Maxloc Wannier and effective interaction between Wannier funcitons).